Prevention of Pollution and Resource Circulation

 Prevention of Pollution

-ITOCHU's Environmental Policy states in item (3) that within its business activities, ITOCHU shall prevent and reduce environmental pollution caused by chemical substances and oils, reduce emissions of air pollutants, and reduce and properly process hazardous waste and wastewater.
-In addition, as stipulated in item (1) of our Environmental Policy, ITOCHU will fulfil its responsibility by enacting the following statement: We shall comply with international declarations, agreements, and treaties, as well as with the laws and regulations of the countries and regions in which we operate.
+Within its business activities, ITOCHU will strive to prevent and reduce environmental pollution caused by chemical substances and oils, and marine plastic waste, reduce emissions of air pollutants, and reduce and properly process hazardous waste and wastewater.
+We will fulfil our responsibility of pollution prevention by complying with international declarations, agreements, and treaties, as well as with the laws and regulations of the countries and regions in which we operate.
 We shall also comply with any other agreements that we have consented to.

 Resource Circulation

-ITOCHU sets qualitative management targets and qualitative performance targets to promote better practices in pollution prevention and resource efficiency.
-The environmental targets and achievements in FYE 2021 are as follows.
+ITOCHU sets qualitative management targets and quantitative performance targets to promote better practices in pollution prevention and resource efficiency.
+The environmental targets and achievements in FYE 2025 are as follows.

 Qualitative Targets